You are viewing documentation for v14 alpha. This version is under active development and APIs may change.

 rerender

-An async function to rerender the test component, causing any hooks to be recalculated.
-If newProps are passed, they will replace the callback function's initialProps for subsequent rerenders.
+An async function that rerenders the test component and recalculates hooks.
+If newProps are passed, they replace the callback function's initialProps for subsequent rerenders.
 The Props type is determined by the type passed to or inferred by the renderHook call.

 Note: This method returns a Promise and should be awaited.